CFS - Biology - DNA - High Volume Service

 - on anything worn or carried by the victim at the time when a designated offence was committed; or

 - on or within the body of any person or thing or at any place associated with the commission of a designated offence.

-- It is the responsibility of the police agency to request that the laboratory remove any DNA profiles from the National DNA Databank that do not qualify to be uploaded as a designated offence (as per Section 487.04 of the Criminal Code of Canada).
+- It is the responsibility of the police agency to request that the laboratory remove any DNA profiles from the National DNA Databank that do not qualify for upload as a designated offence (as per Section 487.04 of the Criminal Code of Canada).

 - The DNA High Volume Service is an optimised, high throughput, automated service.
 The Service targets only those item types which have demonstrated a reasonable scientific expectation of success using current high throughput DNA technologies.

-- Only body fluid testing for the presence of blood is performed on HVS submissions.
-If identification of a body fluid may be critical to an investigation the client should consult with the HVS Unit prior to submission.
+- When applicable, blood detection is the only body fluid test performed as part of the HVS.
+If the identification of a body fluid may be critical to an investigation the client should consult with the HVS Unit prior to submission.